alexfacehead/ChatGeminiPro/README.md

 # Gemini Pro Client

+### Prework:

+Please rename `.env.template` to `.env` and include your Google API key that is compatible with Gemini-Pro.

 ## Overview

 NOTE: THIS PROGRAM DOES NOT INCLUDE SUBSTANTIAL BASE PROMPTS.
 PLEASE DESIGN YOUR OWN FOR BEST RESULTS.